jhavinit/sensor_tag_vib_analysis/README.md

 Install python2+,nodejs,npm

 ### Step 4:
-Run the command "npm install sensortag"
+Run all the command in sudo mode

 ### Step 5:
 Chek out: